captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

-And I know, Mr. Washington -- that you want to take communion with me -- and that it will restore you fully.
+And I know, Mr. Washington—that you want to take communion with me—and that it will restore you fully.

 ---

-“Always we are free” -- Mr. Washington.
+“Always we are free”—Mr. Washington.
 Always.
 Take Communion with me, Mr. Washington.

 ---

 ## POPS:
-Look here: I ain’t for no Communion, I ain’t for that old slave religion -- and I ain’t for none of this;
+Look here: I ain’t for no Communion, I ain’t for that old slave religion—and I ain’t for none of this;

 ---